 Disorders associated with the thyroid gland include:

-- Overactive thyroid, or possibly hyperthyroidism, In this condition a person feel nervousness or anxious, can be hyperactive and experience unexpected weight loss.
+- An overactive thyroid, or possibly hyperthyroidism, In this condition a person feel nervousness or anxious, can be hyperactive and experience unexpected weight loss.

-- Under-active thyroid, or hypothyroidism, can make a person feel tired, put on weight and feel depressed & in the state of unconsciousness.
+- An under-active thyroid, or hypothyroidism, can make a person feel tired, put on weight and feel depressed & in the state of unconsciousness.